Provisional Admission Open for 2026

 Factors influencing salary (skills, location, industry)

-Factors such as advanced skills in avionics, AI, CFD, or propulsion, along with the choice of location, significantly influence earnings.
+Factors such as advanced skills in avionics, AI, CFD, or propulsion, as well as location, significantly influence earnings.
 Locations like Silicon Valley, Pune, or Bangalore offer higher pay due to demand.

 Skills Needed for a Successful Aerospace Engineering Career